brave/go-translate/README.md

 There are also a few static resources requested during in-page translation will be handled by go-translate and will be proxied through a brave to avoid introducing direct connection to any Google server.

+## Bergamot and path to local Machine Translation

 ## Dependencies